10 Best Parks and Natural Attractions to Visit in Montana

 Great Falls is located in Central Montana and is a common pit stop among road-trippers making their way across the state.
 However, this is an awesome destination on its own as well, especially if you make a point to visit Giant Springs State Park.
 This is a scenic and historic area that offers large freshwater springs and was first discovered by the Lewis and Clark Expedition.
 About half a million people visit this park each year to learn about history, visit the fish hatchery, hike along the River’s Edge Trail, and see the Rainbow Falls overlook.
 The Lewis and Clark National Historic Trail Interpretative Center is in Great Falls as well, so you can walk on the same route that these explorers did while traveling west.

 Another great place to visit is the Lewis and Clark Caverns State Park, which is the oldest state park in Montana.
 The park is located near the town of Three Forks, and it has some really impressive limestone caverns with stalagmites and stalactites.
 You can take a guided tour of the caverns to learn more about how they formed and their significance to the area.
-The standard cavern tour is moderately difficult, extends two miles, lasts about two hours, and costs $12 per adult.
+The standard cavern tour is moderately difficult, extends two miles, and lasts about two hours.
 Other tour options are available as well.

 Gates of the Mountains is about 20 miles north of Helena and about halfway between Glacier National Park and Yellowstone National Park.
-The fun thing to do here is take a boat cruise from the marina to see this magnificent piece of country from the water.
-Popular boat tours last about two hours and cost $16 for adults, or you can take a dinner cruise to celebrate something special.
+The fun thing to do here is taking a boat cruise from the marina to see this magnificent piece of the country from the water.
+Popular boat tours last about two hours, or you can take a dinner cruise to celebrate something special.
 The boating season runs from May through September.
-In general, Helena is a common jumping-off point for Montana adventure.
+In general, Helena is a common jumping-off point for Montana adventures.
 While you’re in town, you can also check out the Montana State Capitol Building and the hand-carved Great Northern Carousel.

 One of the most popular lakes in Montana is Avalanche Lake, and there’s a great hiking trail that you can take to experience it.
 The Avalanche Lake Trail is about 4.6 miles long and starts at the Trail of the Cedars Trailhead.
 It’s a moderately strenuous half-day hike and features steep cliffs, several waterfalls, and forested areas.